navidshad/modular-rest-toolkit/README.md

 3. `createNavigator`: return an object with navigator properties.
 4. `saveFromLink`: save file from a URL.
 5. `removeFile` : remove a file.
+6. `sleep` : return a promse wich could waite for milliseconds.

 ## Install